-I recently ordered groceries from Amazon Fresh to share my experience and give you some tips about grocery delivery.
+I ordered groceries from Amazon Fresh to share my experience and give you some tips about grocery delivery.
 In this article, I’ll discuss what you need to know when you order from Amazon Fresh.

-6 Things to Know About Amazon Fresh Grocery Delivery
+6 Things To Know About Amazon Fresh Grocery Delivery

 Ordering groceries online means you save time by not going into a store.
 Plus, you can compare prices from different retailers to know if you’re getting a good deal.

 In each section of this article, you’ll find information about Amazon Fresh including a step-by-step guide to placing your order.
 Then you can decide if this grocery delivery service is right for you.

 I went through the Amazon Fresh ordering process to show you exactly how it works and to share tips along the way.
 Here’s what you need to know to get started:

 - What Is Amazon Fresh?

 - Who Can Use Amazon Fresh?

 - What Can I Buy on Amazon Fresh?